The Last Hour (play)

 Bennett was in his mid 20s and a working actor in Ben Greet Repertory, Paris, at the time he wrote The Last Hour, which was one of his earliest plays; it followed the unsuccessful The Return, and Blackmail (which starred Tallulah Bankhead in a 1928 production).
 Bennett called it "very successful".

 The Last Hour was a success, running for 111 performances at the Comedy Theatre in the West End between 20 December 1928 and 23 March 1929.
 The cast included Cyril Raymond, Lydia Sherwood, Edward O'Neill and Franklin Dyall.

 Film adaptation

-In 1930 it was made into a British film The Last Hour directed by Walter Forde and starring Stewart Rome and Kathleen Vaughan, the first "talkie" for Nettleford Studios.
+In 1930 it was made into a British film The Last Hour directed by Walter Forde and starring Stewart Rome and Kathleen Vaughan, the first "talkie" for Nettlefold Studios.